Home Compare ADSK vs SSNC

 Autodesk vs SS&C Technologies Holdings: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with SS&C Technologies carrying a narrow edge on valuation.
-Autodesk still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Autodesk still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.